 Naturally occurring zinc, the variety used in the construction of galvanized pipes, contains a number of impurities such as lead and iron.
 Over decades of usage, the water that passes through a home pipe system can slowly corrode the walls of galvanized piping.
 Small deposits of iron and other minerals separate from the zinc interior and build up in the water itself.
 Iron can even begin to rust within the pipes.

 As the metal sediment and rust begin to accumulate, they eventually settle.
 The deposits build along the pipe walls until they restrict the entire water line, resulting in reduced water pressure for your household.
 Left unchecked, the rust and minerals could completely block your pipeline and cause a water main rupture.
+(Here is our guide on what to do when you find a plumbing leak).

 Old Pipes Problem 2: Water Hardness

 The same sediment buildup that causes a decrease in water pressure makes its way into the water you use throughout your home.
 Rust in the water you shower and drink with can cause a red discoloration or leave brown stains in sinks.
 Clothes washed in water high in iron or rust often feel stiff, and your dishwasher might leave behind a residue on plates or cutlery.
+Hard water can also cause your sacrificial anode rod to corrode faster than usual, leading to premature water heater failure.
+While water systems can help combat water hardness, you may need professional pipe replacement to solve the root of the issue.

 Old Pipes Problem 3: Negative Health Effects